Youcef3939/FinGraph/README.md

 it transorms raw financial data into a dynamic, analyzable network thus enabling:

-. identification of hidden dependecies
+- identification of hidden dependecies

-. simulation of cascading failures in supply chains
+- simulation of cascading failures in supply chains

-. detection of systemically important companies before a crisis
+- detection of systemically important companies before a crisis

-. integration of news sentiment & events for real time insights
+- integration of news sentiment & events for real time insights

----

-IT'S THE ULTIMATE TOOL FOR ANALYSTS, RESEARCHERS, AND FINANCE PROFESSIONALS WHO WANT A DEEPER UNDERSTANDING OF FINANCIAL ECOSYSTEMS!

 ---